-- 5.7 Senior management should appoint individuals from within the organization to have specific responsibilities and authorities for the management system in the following areas12: - (a) Coordinating the development and implementation of the management system, and its assessment and continuous improvement; - (b) Measuring and reporting on the performance of the management system, including its influence on safety and safety culture, and any need for improvement; - (c) Resolving any potential conflicts between requirements on radioactive waste management and requirements on other fields of activity such as mining safety and environmental protection (e.g. groundwater protection) and between different elements and processes of the management system; - 5.8 Individuals should not be given overlapping or conflicting responsibilities and authorities. - 5.9 Senior management is required to retain accountability for the management system even where other individuals are assigned responsibility for coordinating the development, application and maintenance of the management system: see para.
-4.1 of GSR Part 2 [5].
-Senior management should appoint an individual manager to have overall responsibility for the organization's management system that applies to the radioactive waste management programme14.
-Furthermore, senior management should ensure, when defining that person's duties, that all the waste management activities are covered in a comprehensive and coherent manner, and that these activities are covered continuously over an appropriate period of time.
-This is especially important for radioactive waste storage facilities and for radioactive waste disposal facilities where there could be responsibilities that extend for long periods of time. - 5.10 For each process within the management system (see paras 5.87-5.117), senior management should ensure that a designated individual14 is given the authority and responsibility for: - (a) Developing and documenting the process and maintaining the necessary supporting documentation; - (b) Ensuring that there is effective interaction between process interfaces; - (c) Ensuring that process documentation is consistent and appropriate for the waste management facilities and activities; - (d) Ensuring that the records necessary for demonstrating that the process results have been achieved are specified in the process documentation; - (e) Monitoring and reporting on the performance of the process; - (f) Promoting improvement in the process;
+- 5.7 Senior management should appoint individuals from within the organization to have specific responsibilities and authorities for the management system in the following areas13: - (a) Coordinating the development and implementation of the management system, and its assessment and continuous improvement; - (b) Measuring and reporting on the performance of the management system, including its influence on safety and safety culture, and any need for improvement; - (c) Resolving any potential conflicts between requirements on radioactive waste management and requirements on other fields of activity, such as mining safety and environmental protection (e.g. groundwater protection), and between different elements and processes of the management system; - 5.8 Individuals should not be given overlapping or conflicting responsibilities and authorities.

+5.9 Senior management is required to retain accountability for the management system even where other individuals are assigned responsibility for coordinating the development, application and maintenance of the management system:-(see para.
+4.1 of GSR Part 2 [5]-:]).
+Senior management should appoint an individual manager to have overall responsibility for the organization's management system that applies to the radioactive waste management programme12-programme.12 Furthermore, senior management should ensure, when defining that person's duties, that all the waste management activities are covered in a comprehensive and coherent manner, and that these activities are covered continuously over an appropriate period of time.
+This is especially important for radioactive waste storage facilities and for radioactive waste disposal facilities where there could be responsibilities that extend for long periods of time.

+5.10 For each process within the management system (see paras 5.87-5.117), senior management should ensure that a designated individual12 is given the authority and responsibility for+ the following:

-12 Senior Management may perform some or all of these roles themselves (e.g. in small organizations).
+13 Senior Managementmanagement may perform some or all of these roles themselves (e.g. in small organizations).